ETCBC/dss/README.md

-# dss
+# qumran
-Dead Sea Scrolls in TF format based on Abegg's data
+Qumran texts in TF format based on Abegg's data